hashicorp/packer/website/source/docs/builders/openstack.html.md

      cloud-init metadata.

 - `cert` (string) - Client certificate file path for SSL client authentication.
-    If omitted the OS_CERT environment variable is used.
+    If omitted the OS_CERT environment variable can be used.

 - `domain_name` or `domain_id` (string) - The Domain name or ID you are
     authenticating with.
 OpenStack installations require this if identity v3 is used.